pyapp-org/pyapp/docs/developers.rst

 - Ensure your code has unit test coverage (using pyTest).
 Unittests should be designed to be as fast as possible.

-- Ensure your code passes the pyLint checks (this is part of the travis build).
+- Ensure your code passes the pyLint checks (this is part of the automated build).

 - Update the docs with the details if required.